matsui528/faiss_tips/build.md

 ```bash
 make -C build -j faiss faiss_avx2
 ```
 This will create `build/faiss/libfaiss.so` and `build/faiss/libfaiss_avx2.so`.
-I don't really understand the point, but we need to manually specify `faiss_avx2`.
+I don't really understand the point, but we need to manually specify `faiss_avx2` as well.

 Let's check the link information by:
 ```bash